wavesjs/waves-loaders/README.md

 Method | Description
 --- | ---
 `bufferLoader.load(fileURLs)` | Main wrapper function for loading.
-Switch between `loadBuffer` for a single path and `loadAll` for an array of paths, and return a Promise.
-`bufferLoader.loadBuffer(fileURL)` | Load a single audio file, decode it in an AudioBuffer and return a Promise.
-`bufferLoader.loadAll(fileURLs)` | Load all audio files at once in a single array, decode them in an array of AudioBuffers, and return a Promise.
+If fileURLs is a String, it loads a single audio file, decode it in an AudioBuffer and return a Promise.
+If fileURLs is an Array, it loads all audio files at once in a single array, decode them in an array of AudioBuffers, and return a Promise.

 ## Tests